Lee Ki-seop

-Lee Ki-seop (Korean: 이기섭; born January 17, 1991), commonly known as Kiseop, is a South Korean singer, dancer, actor and model.
+Lee Ki-seop (Korean: 이기섭; born January 17, 1991), commonly known as Kiseop, is a South Korean singer.
 He is best known for being a member of South Korean boy group U-KISS formed by NH Media in 2008.
 He joined U-KISS in November 2009, before departing the group in May 2019 and later rejoining the group in January 2022.

 Early life

 Kiseop was born on January 17, 1991, in Seoul, South Korea where he lived with his parents and his older sister.
 He attended Yatab High School and was known for being a "Yatab Ulzzang", girls would follow him home and ask for his number.

 Kiseop was also active in the dance circle during the High School years.

 Career

 2008: Pre-debut and joining U-KISS

 Before debuting, Kiseop auditioned for numerous entertainment companies but he got rejected.
 He went into depression and thought about committing suicide but his parents helped guide him out of his suicidal stages.

 Kiseop's first ever TV appearance was with Girls' Generation on PKL's Wonderful Outing.
 He was modeling for a friend before he auditioned and got into U-KISS.

 Before officially joining U-KISS, Kiseop appeared in their debut music video Not Young.